patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/tokens/tokens.md

 #### Base tokens

-Base tokens expands on the palette layer to apply PatternFly colors to concepts.
+Base tokens expand on the palette layer to apply PatternFly colors to concepts.
 They also introduce additional concepts, like spacing and borders.

 These values are grouped conceptually and named numerically.
 There are no duplicate values within a concept group.